 What is it to be poor in spirit?
-John Ritenbaugh describes this attribute in its biblical usage.
-Those who are truly poor in spirit are on the road to true spiritual riches!
+This attribute is foundational to Christian living.
+Those who are truly poor in spirit are on the road to true spiritual riches.

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.

 John Ritenbaugh warns us against blaming our sins on something other than ourselves.
 God holds us personally responsible for our part in any sin (James 1: 12-16).
 Joseph's example proves that even the most difficult temptation can be resisted and overcome,. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.